jappavoo/yar/README.md

 - restarts commands if they exit (both success and failure)
 - line buffer broadcast output
 - prefixing broadcast output
-- dynamically add and remove command lines
+- dynamically add and remove command lines via a simple monitor interface

 See usage string for the command usage documentation.
 This readme is more about its design and use of ptys.